 Email sent from one sender to multiple recipients, usually for marketing purposes.

-Email sent from one sender to one recipient, triggered by the recipient's action or inaction.
+Email sent from one sender to one recipient, usually related to account activity or a commercial transaction.
 Examples include password reminder emails, purchase confirmations, and personalized product notifications.

 How Transactional Email Works